stockades; stockaded; stockading

 Stockades are also built as a means of protection or defense.
-Fun fact: Did you know that one of the most famous stockades in America was the original Wall Street in New Amsterdam — that is, the protective wall of wooden stakes dug into the ground that marked the northernmost part of the Dutch settlement from Injun' territory?
+Fun fact: Did you know that one of the most famous stockades in America was the original Wall Street in New Amsterdam — that is, the protective wall of wooden stakes dug into the ground that separated the northernmost part of the Dutch settlement from Native American territory?
 Or at least it did until the Dutch, in need of firewood, chopped it down.

 Close your vocabulary gaps with personalized learning that focuses on teaching the words you need to know.